MarkusChardonnet/Probabilistic_forecasting_for_Anomaly_Detection/README.md

 - [x] implement coordinate wise scoring
 - [x] implement plotting of selected (instead of all) dists
 - [x] run
+- [ ] maybe try a dataset with static instead of dynamic features

 **14.03.2025**:
 - [x] fix the bug in the real dataset generation that caused the dynamic features not to be used
-- [] rerun model training with fixed bug in dataset generation that caused dynamic features not to be used
+- [x] rerun model training with fixed bug in dataset generation that caused dynamic features not to be used
-- [] fix the synthetic dataset generation to have the same number of dynamic features as the real dataset
+- [x] fix the synthetic dataset generation to have the same number of dynamic features as the real dataset
-- [] fix the synthetic dataset generation to have same type of output as the real dataset
+- [x] fix the synthetic dataset generation to have same type of output as the real dataset
-- [] train model on synthetic dataset (of same size as real one) and evaluate it on a very large synthetic dataset to have better statistics
+- [1/2] train model on synthetic dataset (of same size as real one) and evaluate it on a very large synthetic dataset to have better/more significant statistics
-- [] maybe: train model on larger synthetic dataset and see whether it performs better on the same evaluation dataset as above
+- [1/2] maybe: train model on larger synthetic dataset and see whether it performs better on the same evaluation dataset as above
-- [] maybe (as followup work?): train model first on large synthetic dataset and then on real dataset to see whether it can learn the real dataset better
+- [ ] maybe (as followup work?): train model first on large synthetic dataset and then on real dataset to see whether it can learn the real dataset better
+- [x] make synthetic data generation deterministic with the seed
+- [x] implement a way to retrain model
+- [x] implement a way to evaluate model on new dataset
+- [ ] implement a way to only retrain/finetune the last layer of a pretrained model